Contents

 4. Product Description

 The product description is your opportunity to demonstrate why your product is superior to other similar products.
+Look at it as a chance to build on the bullet points and reinforce your Amazon FBA listing optimization efforts.

 Don’t over-embellish here as you don’t want to mislead the buyer or create expectations that your product can’t meet.